quamotion/appium-docker-ios/README.md

 - `DEVELOPER_PROFILE_PATH` is the path to your iOS developer profile.
 - `DEVELOPER_PROFILE_PASSWORD` is the password for your iOS developer profile.
 - `LICENSE_PATH` is the path to your Quamotion license file.
-- `UDID` is the UDID of your device.
-You can omit this argument if you only have one iOS device connected to your host.
+- `DEVELOPER_DISK_PATH` is the path to the directory which contains the iOS Developer Disk images.

 ## Starting an Appium session